Code-Institute-Submissions/mtopircean-project2/README.md

 ## Design
 The general design idea was to:
 * Give a robotic, technology, calculator feeling to the user entering the page.
-* Provide all information into one page with clear instructions, mission, easy to understand and use.
+* Provide all information into one page with clear instructions, mission, a page easy to understand and use.
 * General direction is reflected in the logo and style selected.
-* Design focuses on flex technology and is created in a manner that allows easy resizing to different screen sizes.
+* Design focuses on flex technology and is created in a manner that allows easy resizing on different display dimensions.

 #### Wireframes
 In order to support development, wireframes where created in Balsamiq.